 Take all the speculative, gambling-like behavior of centralized and regulated financial markets and multiply it by 100X.
 That’s the cryptocurrency reality at the time of this writing (mid 2018).
 Crypto markets are crazy.
 There’s no other definition for it.
 One guy, who we shall not name, admittedly under the influence of drugs, posts something about some crypto and immediately it soars 100%.
 Some rumour is started by someone and another crypto crashes 90%.
 Obvious, blatant, screaming Ponzi schemes go by like it’s normal to have 1% daily returns on your dollar investment.
 Then they crash as is inevitable in any such scheme and investors (gamblers) act surprised.

 What we have in the cryptocurrency markets is not a financial bubble.
-It is financial madness combined with some very real prospects of a revolutionary financial system that is just beginning to exist.
-There are some distortions, but overall the fundamentals of the cryptocurrency revolution are solid.
+It is financial madness combined with some very real prospects of a revolutionary financial system that is still being built as we speak.
+It’s very, very early!
+There are some price distortions, but overall the fundamentals of the cryptocurrency revolution remain solid.

 Bitcoins are rare, they are secure and they are very liquid.
 Bitcoins, therefore, are an excellent investment for the long run if you intend to protect your capital and hold the coins for several years.
 In fact, whoever did just this in 2010 and 2011 is a very, very rich person today.
 Speculators and gamblers, on the other hand, have bought and sold their coins early on and did not reap the amazing profits of crypto in the past 9 years.
 Long term investors are, therefore, on the safer side of the cryptocurrency revolution.
 There will only ever be 21 million Bitcoins – think about that.
 Not every millionaire will be able to have a Bitcoin – there are actually more millionaires than there are Bitcoins and that’s a powerful statement.